Jagofr/HotTappa/README.md

 # HotTappa
-A Tapping Game that Tests you against speed and visual awareness
+A Tapping Game that tests your speed and visual awareness

 This is the source code for the game HotTappa!
 Created, Developed and Maintained by Gerard (Jagofr) Francis.